google/pytype/docs/developers/bytecode.md

 > the Opcode class document these semantic meanings.

-After defining a class for every python opcode, `opcodes.py` defines a series of tables mapping between bytecodes and opcodes for each python version we support (currently `3.5`-`3.8`).
+After defining a class for every python opcode, `opcodes.py` defines a series of tables mapping between bytecodes and opcodes for each python version we support.
 The `opcodes.py/dis()` function gets the right mapping table for the target python version, and then passes it to bytecode reader which iterates over the block of bytes, converting each one into an opcode or into the argument for the preceding opcode.

-NOTE: One subtlety is that from python 3.6 the bytecode format changed;
-therefore we need two separate bytecode scanners, `_bytecode_reader` for python
-<= 3.5 and `_wordcode_reader` for 3.6 onwards.